liorshalev01/eyepoint-website/src/pages/index.md

 # Eyepoint Security: Air-Gap Protection for Remote Work {#1bf8879d650180819f59ef4e65a62440}

-**We deliver air-gap security for remote endpoints by ensuring that data is only decrypted at the user’s eye level.**
+**We’re redefining endpoint security for a remote-first world by protecting data where it matters the most: at the user’s eye level.**

 ## **The Problem** {#1bf8879d650180ebb373dd03eeb3bee3}